-were paths that got slick from the foray of members of one group into the territory of another where it was believed something curious or thrilling lay.
-Some gleaming, cracking scarey stuff.
-Where you could pop the cork and put the cold glass mouth right up to your own.
-Where you could find danger or bit; where you could fight til you dropped and laugh at the knife when it missed and when it didn't.
-It would make you wonderful just to see it.
-And just as wonderful to know that back in one's own building there were lists drawn up by the wives to give to the husband braving the icey walks to get to an open market, and that sheets impossible to hang out in snowfall draped kitchens like the curtains of Sunday School plays.
 The young were not so young then, and there was no such thing as mid-life.
 Sixty years, forty, even, was as much as anybody felt like being bothered with.
 If they reached that, or got very old, they sat around looking at goings on as though it were a five cent triple feature on Saturday.
 Otherwise they found themselves butting in the business of people whose names they couldn't remember and whose business was none of theirs.
 Just to hear themselves talk and the joy of watching the distressed faces of those listening.
 I've known a few exceptions.
 Some old people who didn't slap the children for being slappable; who saved that strength in case it was needed for something important.
 A last courtship full of smiles and little presents.
 Or the dedicated care of an old friend who might not make it through without them.
 Sometimes they concentrated on making sure the person they had shared their long lives with had cheerful company and the necessary things for the night.

-But up there on Lenox, in Violet and Joe Trace's apartment, the nights for the most part were like the empty birdcages wrapped in cloth.
+But up there on Lenox, in Violet and Joe Trace's apartment, the nights were like the empty birdcages wrapped in cloth.
 And a dead girl's face became a necessary thing for their nights.
-They each took turns to raise up from the sagging mattress and tip toe into the parlour to gaze at what seemed like the only living presence in the house: the photograph of a bold unsmiling girl staring from the mantle piece.
-If the tip toer is Joe, driven by loneliness from his wife's side, then the face stares at him without hope or regret and it is the absence of accusation that wakes him from his sleep hungry for her company.
+They each took turns to throw off the bed covers, raise up from the sagging mattress and tip toe into the parlour to gaze at what seemed like the only living presence in the house:the photograph of a bold unsmiling girl staring from the mantle piece.
+If the tip toer is Joe Trace, driven by loneliness from his wife's side, then the face stares at him without hope or regret and it is the absence of accusation that wakes him from his sleep hungry for her company.
 No finger points.
-Her lips don't turn down in judgement. face is calm, generous and sweet.
+Her lips don't turn down in judgement.
+Her face is calm, generous and sweet.
 But if the tip toer is Violet the photograph is not that at all.
 The girl's face looks greedy, haughty and very lazy.
 The face of someone who will never work for anything; some one who picks up things lying on other people's dresser's and is not embarrassed when found out.
-It is a face of a sneak who glides over to your sink to rinse the fork you have laid by her plate.
+It is the face of a sneak who glides over to your sink to rinse the fork you have laid by her plate.
 An inward face--whatever it sees is its own self.
-You are there , it says, because I am looking at you, and what you think about me is what I think about you.
+You are there, it says, because I am looking at you.

 Two or three times during the night, as they took turns to go look at that picture, one of them would say her name.
 Dorcus?
-Dorcus. throw off the covers and ...
+Dorcus.